Promoter (genetics): Bidirectional (mammalian)

 The overrepresentation of bidirectionally paired DNA repair genes associates these promoters with cancer.
 Forty-five percent of human somatic oncogenes seem to be regulated by bidirectional promoters – significantly more than non-cancer causing genes.
 Hypermethylation of the promoters between gene pairs WNT9A/CD558500, CTDSPL/BC040563, and KCNK15/BF195580 has been associated with tumors.

 Certain sequence characteristics have been observed in bidirectional promoters, including a lack of TATA boxes, an abundance of CpG islands, and a symmetry around the midpoint of dominant Cs and As on one side and Gs and Ts on the other.
 A motif with the consensus sequence of TCTCGCGAGA, also called the CGCG element, was recently shown to drive PolII-driven bidirectional transcription in CpG islands.
 CCAAT boxes are common, as they are in many promoters that lack TATA boxes.
 In addition, the motifs NRF-1, GABPA, YY1, and ACTACAnnTCCC are represented in bidirectional promoters at significantly higher rates than in unidirectional promoters.
 The absence of TATA boxes in bidirectional promoters suggests that TATA boxes play a role in determining the directionality of promoters, but counterexamples of bidirectional promoters do possess TATA boxes and unidirectional promoters without them indicates that they cannot be the only factor.

 Although the term "bidirectional promoter" refers specifically to promoter regions of mRNA-encoding genes, luciferase assays have shown that over half of human genes do not have a strong directional bias.
 Research suggests that non-coding RNAs are frequently associated with the promoter regions of mRNA-encoding genes.
 It has been hypothesized that the recruitment and initiation of RNA polymerase II usually begins bidirectionally, but divergent transcription is halted at a checkpoint later during elongation.
 Possible mechanisms behind this regulation include sequences in the promoter region, chromatin modification, and the spatial orientation of the DNA.

 Archaea

-The archaeal promoter resembles an eukaryotic one: a TATA box (at -26/-27) and an upstream BRE (at -33/-34) are commonly found, binding to TBP and TFB (homolog of TFIIB).
+The archaeal promoter resembles a eukaryotic one: a TATA box (at -26/-27) and an upstream BRE (at -33/-34) are commonly found, binding to TBP and TFB (homolog of TFIIB).
 There are also occasionally an initiator element (INR) near the transcription start site [TSS], and a promoter proximal element (PPE) between BRE-TATA and TSS.
 These two are not necessary, but enhance the strength of a promoter.
 TFE (homolog of TFIIE) promotes initiation at suboptimal promoter sequences.
 It binds between -10 and +1, near the Inr.

 Strict conservation of these motifs are not necessary, and many archaea with high GC% show "degenerated" TATA boxes.
-Rather, it's the energetic (duplex enthalpy, duplex stability) and structual (intrinsic curvature, bendability) features of the promoter that mainly matter.
+Rather, it's the energetic (duplex enthalpy, duplex stability) and structural (intrinsic curvature, bendability) features of the promoter that mainly matter.